Visiting Walt Disney World in November 2021 | Magic in the Planning

 November Weather

-The weather can be a bit unpredictable in the month of November, but it is typically one of the most beautiful months to visit Disney World.
-The average high is 79 degrees, and the low is typically around 59 degrees.
-You will undoubtedly want to dress in layers, as the days (especially if they are sunny) will feel quite warm, but the evenings will probably get a bit chilly.
+The weather in November can be a little unpredictable, but it’s typically one of the most beautiful months to visit Disney World.
+The average high is around 79 degrees, with lows near 59 degrees.
+You’ll definitely want to dress in layers — sunny afternoons can feel quite warm, while mornings and evenings often turn chilly.

 November Disney World Crowd Calendar